vlaraort/ultimate-string-replace/README.md

 # ultimate-string-replace

 Helper to allow to find and wrap matches in a string.

 It's main purpose is to be used in filters of objects, so you can highlight matches.

 If the string has accents, ultimate-string-replace will get rid of them and match anyway.

-If the string to match has accents, it will only match exact matches (case-insensitive)
+If the string to match has accents, it will only match exact matches (case-insensitive).

 ## Install